ConnorLBrown/June-Juliette/README.md

-# UI design proposal for UNA Mobile ordering app using HTML and CSS
+# UI design proposal for UNA Mobile ordering app using HTML and CSS and Javasscript